What is a W-8 Form?

 Q1 and Q2 asks for your basic company details, your registered company name and the country of incorporation.
 Hopefully, these are quite straightforward!

 Q3 asks for the ‘name of disregarded entity receiving the payment (if applicable, see instructions)’.
-This is not relevant to you so you can ignore that field.
+This is not relevant to you as we are applying for exemption as a company so you can ignore that field.

 Q4 asks you to define the type of entity that is receiving the payment.
 This will be ‘Corporation ‘if you are trading as a UK limited company.